Is painting similar to Irish dancing, but upside down?

 Art Buyers and Collectors: How To Buy an original Peter Corr artwork

-If you take a look at my art gallery and would like to purchase an original oil painting, you can email my Art Representative, Karl, at The Darryl Nantais Gallery Ltd on karl@linton59.co.uk or get in contact via the contact form on his website https://linton59.co.uk/contact.
+If you take a look at my art gallery and would like to purchase an original oil painting, you can email my Art Representative, Karl, at The Darryl Nantais Gallery Ltd at karl@linton59.co.uk or get in contact via the contact form on his website https://linton59.co.uk/contact.
 Please add the name/title of the artwork in your message.
 It may have already sold, but if that is the case, don't worry, you can request a commissioned piece and get a painting you will love.

 If you would like to contact me directly with any questions or comments, feel free to use the contact form.